 In 1836, David Ruggles heard that a Portuguese sea captain held five kidnapped Africans in his ship, planning to sell them in the South.
 At that time slave trading was illegal but practiced clandestinely.
 Ruggles obtained a writ of habeas corpus and demanded the authorities take the captives to a local jail until they had a hearing on their status.

 He also got the captain arrested on charges of slave trading.
 Then one night the captain, free on bail, and a slave catcher knocked on David Ruggles’ door and demanded to speak to him.
 When he refused they tried to break down his door.
-David Ruggles escaped, returned with a watchman and revealed the plot to grab him and sell him into slavery.
+David Ruggles escaped, returned with a watchman and revealed the two planned to grab him and sell him into slavery.

 At that time in New York, any slave brought to the state was free after nine months.
-Ruggles would actually go to private homes to tell people they were free.
+Ruggles would go to private homes to tell people they were free.

 In 1838, Frederick Douglass escaped bondage in the South, arriving in New York friendless and broke.